POORVAJA-195/Securein_Doomed_DIce/README.md

 ### **2.** **DISTRIBUTION OF ALL POSSIBLE COMBINAITONS:**

-   * To print the distribution of all possible combinations, 2 for loops are executed.
+   * To print the distribution of all possible combinations, 2 for-loops are executed.

-   * The first for loop iterates through the first dice values and second for loop iterates through the second dice values.
+   * The first for-loop iterates through the first dice values and second for-loop iterates through the second dice values.

    * The combinations are printed in the format of 6x6 matrix.